tanmay5114/privy-integration/README.md

 2. Install dependencies:
    ```
-   npm install
+   yarn install
    ```

 3. Configure environment variables:
-   - Copy `.env.example` to `.env` in both root and server directories
+   - Copy `.env.local.example` to `.env.local` in root and `.env.example` to `.env` in server directories
    - Fill in the required API keys and configuration
+   - Copy `app.example.json` to `app.json` and update with your app's information

 4. Start the server:
    ```
    cd server
-   npm run dev
+   yarn dev
    ```

-5. Start the React Native app:
+5. Run the app on iOS (Client):
    ```
-   npm run start
+   npx expo run:ios
    ```

-6. Use Expo Go app to scan the QR code and run the app on your device
+**Note:** This app cannot be run with Expo Go as some polyfills used in the project are not compatible with Expo Go.
+You must use the development build with `npx expo run:ios` or `npx expo run:android`.

 ## Environment Variables

 The following environment variables are required:

 - `OPENAI_API_KEY`: Your OpenAI API key for AI functionality
-- `MONGODB_URI`: MongoDB connection string
+- `MONGODB_URI`: MongoDB connection string (local by default)
-- `HELIUS_STAKED_URL`: Helius RPC URL with API key
+- `HELIUS_STAKED_URL`: Helius RPC URL with API key (Not necessarry staked)
 - `PORT`: Server port (default: 3001)

 ## Project Structure